José Rivera (playwright)

-José Rivera (born March 24, 1955) is a playwright and the first Puerto Rican screenwriter to be nominated for an Oscar.
+José Rivera (born March 24, 1955) is a playwright and the first Puerto Rican screenwriter to be nominated for an Academy Award for the movie The Motorcycle Diaries.

 Early years

-Rivera was born in the Santurce section of San Juan, Puerto Rico in 1955.
-He was raised in Arecibo where he lived until 1959.
-Rivera's family migrated from Puerto Rico when he was 5 years old, and moved to New York City.
-They settled down in Long Island, whose small town environment would be of an influence to him in the future.
-His father was a taxi driver, he said "...for a long time I just wanted to do better than him...so for years I wanted to be a bus driver."
-His parents were very religious and he grew up in a household whose only book was the Bible.
-His family enjoyed telling stories and he learned a lot by hearing these stories.
-As a child, he also enjoyed watching The Twilight Zone and The Outer Limits T.V. series.
+Rivera was born in Santurce, San Juan, Puerto Rico, in 1955.
+He was raised in Arecibo until 1959, when his family moved to New York City, settling in Long Island.
+The small-town environment would later influence him.
+His father worked as a taxi driver, and Rivera recalls, "...for a long time I just wanted to do better than him...so for years I wanted to be a bus driver."
+His parents were very religious, and the only book in their household was the Bible.
+His family enjoyed telling stories and Rivera learned a great deal from the stories his family enjoyed sharing.
+As a child, he also enjoyed watching The Twilight Zone and The Outer Limits.
 He received his primary and secondary education in the New York state public school system.
 In 1968, when Rivera was 12 years old, he saw a traveling company perform the play "Rumpelstiltskin" at his school.
-Witnessing the collective reaction of the audience towards the play convinced the young Rivera that someday, he too, would like to write plays.
+Witnessing the collective reaction of the audience towards the play convinced the young Rivera that someday, he too, would aspire to write plays himself.